abaghan/PersianGoogleTranslateOpenSearch/README.md

 ## Vimperator Usage

-If you use the fabulous [Vimperator](http://www.vimperator.org/vimperator) you can use the following commands:
+If you have the fabulous [Vimperator](http://www.vimperator.org/vimperator) you can use the following commands:

 ~~~